 I went to 3 fashion shows on Saturday!
 The first was Custo Barcelona.
 They showcased fun, colorful, and metallic prints.
 Yuna Yang was the second.
 She has a feminine aesthetic.
 Models came out wrapped in long flowing fabrics.
 The pieces were quite elegant and especially romantic when shown in a church, with a live band.
 All the ensembles were shown at the end, with the models lining up and standing still for a few moments, Kanye West style.
 It’s something different, and a cool way to let the photographers capture your entire collection.

 Academy of Art put on a show for NYFW with some of their student designers.
-As a prominent well known designer, you have a style already developed.
-You’re at fashion week because you have already been recognizd and more likely than not have produced multiple collections.
-You are known for a specfic genre such as gowns, denim etc. If you stray from your aesthetic you’re taking a huge risk which could affect sales, your lively-hood and career.
-Students are more willing to take risks with their designs.
-They had some very structured, Avant-garde pieces and a lot of layering.
-The finishing was a bit less refined than some of the experienced designers but it was very cool to see the next generation and how the industry might progress.
+Prominent, well-known designers have already developed a style.
+In addition, they’re known for a specific genre such as gowns, denim, etc. To stray from their aesthetic is a huge risk which could affect sales, lively-hood, and career.
+Students are more willing to take chances than established designers.
+The results are some very structured, avant-garde pieces, and lots of layering.
+The finishing was a bit less refined but it was nice to see the next generation and how the industry might progress.
 There was quite a range of styles within the shows that I attended.
 In all, over this fashion week I went to 6 shows.
 Check out my previous post about NYFW here.

 Shop This Look: